Surveillance video seen as possible clue to Hart family's route before California cliff crash

 A map released by California Highway Patrol showed the coastal route the family possibly took.
 Authorities retraced the route based on cellphone pings, Officer Cal Robertson told Oregon Live.

-Police said the route goes cold, however, by Sunday just after 8 a.m. — when a surveillance video at a Safeway in Fort Bragg appeared to show Jennifer Hart at the register buying bananas and several other items.
+Police said the route goes cold, however, by Sunday night.
+A surveillance video taken just after 8 a.m. at a Safeway in Fort Bragg appeared to show Jennifer Hart at the register buying bananas and several other items.
 It’s unclear where the Harts went after the incident.

-Initial reports said that signs showed the family planned for a short trip.
+Initial reports said there were signs that suggested the family planned for a short trip.

-Their battered SUV was found on March 26.
-Jennifer and Sarah Hart, both 38, were in the SUV at the time of the crash.
-The three children — Markis Hart, 19; Jeremiah Hart, 14; Abigail Hart, 14 — were found at the scene when authorities found the vehicle.
+Their SUV, a 2003 GMC Yukon LX with black rims, was found on March 26 with Jennifer and Sarah Hart, both 38, inside the vehicle.
+Authorities found the bodies of three children — Markis Hart, 19; Jeremiah Hart, 14; Abigail Hart, 14 — at the scene.

 Devonte Hart, 15, Hannah Hart, 16, and Sierra Hart, 12, are still missing.
 Mendocino County Sheriff Lt.
-Shannon Barney said rescuers will be searching the water near the crash site Wednesday morning for the three children, who were presumed to be in the vehicle during the crash, Oregon Live reported.
+Shannon Barney said rescuers will be searching the water near the crash site Wednesday morning for the three children, who were presumed to be in the vehicle at the time of the crash, Oregon Live reported.

-On Tuesday, Alexandra Argyropoulos told The Associated Press she alerted Oregon welfare officials about Jennifer and Sarah Hart because she felt they were withholding meals from their six adopted children.
+On Tuesday, Alexandra Argyropoulos, a former friend of the family, told The Associated Press she alerted Oregon welfare officials about Jennifer and Sarah Hart because she felt they were withholding meals from their six adopted children.
 Argyropoulos said she "witnessed [in 2013] what I felt to be controlling emotional abuse and cruel punishment" toward the children by the couple, who were living in West Linn at the time.

 "My heart is completely broken.
 The current system failed to protect these children from their abusers," Argyropoulos said.